Maida flour: your tastebud’s favourite, but your health’s downfall

-The wheat is harvested from the field and taken for post-harvesting to mills.
+The wheat is harvested from the field and taken for harvesting to mills.

 The wheat grain is stored in storing bins and made sure it is free from infestation.

-The outermost layer is called the bran, rich in fibre.
+The outermost layer is called the bran which is rich in fibre.
 Iron stickle brushers run over the wheat to remove the bran leaving the endosperm exposed.

 The endosperm is milled into wheat flour.
-At this stage, the wheat is called atta or your healthy chapati flour.
+At this stage, the wheat is called Atta or Chapati flour.

-The wheat flour is pressed through a very fine microsieve to obtain finely refined flour!
-Thus gets the name refined flour! 😛
+The wheat flour is pressed through a very fine micro sieve to obtain finely refined flour.

-The maida flour is packed and then sold in retail markets and wholesale.
+The maida flour is packed and then sold in retail and wholesale markets.

 Different Stages of wheat = Whole Wheat → Broken Wheat or Dalia → Whole Wheat Flour → Wheat flour without the Bran → Refined Flour / Maida